Questions, Comments, or Corrections? Let us know!

 12. Who pays the online subscription cost?

-• If the natural environment for a child on an IFSP or the Least Restrictive Environment (LRE), the district may choose to reimburse the EHS/HS agency for the subscription cost, or the district may choose to pay the subscription cost directly to the publisher.
+• If a child receives early intervention or special education services, the district may choose to reimburse the EHS/HS agency for the subscription cost, or the district may choose to pay the subscription cost directly to the publisher.

 • If children are enrolled in both an EHS/HS and a district early childhood program, the district may choose to reimburse the EHS/HS agency for the subscription cost, or the district may choose to pay the subscription cost directly to the publisher.